joaoSpestana/Unbabel_Challenge/README.md

 ## Assumptions:
 1. The input file is expected to be in JSON format, where each line represents a valid JSON object with a timestamp and a duration.
 2. Each JSON object should contain the following fields:
-   - `"timestamp"`: A valid datetime string in the format `"YYYY-MM-DD HH:MM:SS.ssssss"`.
+   - `"timestamp"`: A valid datetime string in the format `YYYY-MM-DD HH:MM:SS.ssssss`.
    - `"duration"`: A valid integer representing the duration of translation delivery in seconds.
    - Other fields are present but not used for the moving average calculation
 <br> <br>